The main reason we visited West Papua was the Baliem Valley Festival, so the whole trip to Indonesia was planned around it.

 We started with booking the flights from Denpasar (Bali) to Jayapura (Papua) and from Jayapura to Wamena (a town in Baliem Valley where the festival takes place).

 As Baliem Valley Festival lasts for 3 days, this is how long we planned to stay in Wamena.
 Well, we didn't realize how spectacular Baliem Valley was.
-So the third day, instead of going to the festival, we spent on trekking the hills.
+And the third day we spent on trekking the hills, instead of going to the festival.

 New Guinea is definitely one of the most interesting islands in Oceania.
 And since the safety of a trip to Papua New Guinea is nothing less than disputable, Indonesia West Papua is a far better option for a lone traveler to soak in the culture and traditions of the Papuans.